-At this little place wedged between 4th and 5th, you can find stuff typically only found by crossing the Atlantic, like Austrian soda, German cheese, and all varieties of meats, wines, and pastas imported from Italy.
-Also sandwiches on fresh-baked bread, or enjoy a hot bowl of the best goulash you'll find in Miami.
+SoFi Because there MIGHT be one or two guys from "the continent" living in all those expensive high-rises South of Fifth, former nightclub manager Alexander Ringleb opened up this place wedged between 4th and 5th, where you can find stuff typically only found by crossing the Atlantic, like Austrian soda, German cheese, and all varieties of meats, wines, and pastas imported from Italy.
+You can also get sandwiches made on fresh-baked bread, or enjoy a hot bowl of the best goulash you'll find in Miami.

 Hialeah No, when you think of Hialeah you don't typically think of old-school Jewish delis with Udonis Haslem's grandfather working as the cook.
 Then again, there are a lot of things you don't know about Hialeah.
 Either way, this place has been cranking out deli staples for over 60 years, and might have the best matzoh ball soup in Miami.
 At least according to the Fatgirl Hedonist.

 Miami Beach Though you may recognize the name from the Pinecrest deli staple, this is actually a franchised operation that opened in the Beach after the South Dade original.
 The spots differ slightly, and Beach People and Mainlanders will argue over which is better, but the 41st Street outpost serves up fresh bagels and mountainous deli sandwiches -- plus skirt steak and quesadillas -- so that the good people of Miami Beach can enjoy it without ever having to look at US-1.